FindMySchool LogoFindMySchool

 Yes.
 The most recent Ofsted report, published in July 2022 after an inspection in June 2022, confirms the school continues to be Outstanding.
 Academically, the school’s Progress 8 score of 0.91 indicates students tend to achieve well above the progress seen nationally for similar starting points.

 Applications are made through Manchester City Council using the coordinated admissions process, rather than directly to the school.
-The deadline for on-time applications for September 2026 entry was 31 October 2025, and secondary offers are typically released on 01 March.
+For September 2027 entry, applications open on 1 July 2026, the on-time deadline is 31 October 2026, and secondary offers are due on 1 March 2027.

 The school operates published oversubscription criteria for Year 7 entry, with priority categories and distance used as a tie-breaker within categories.
 In practice, families should assume competition for places and treat proximity as a factor rather than a guarantee.

-On FindMySchool’s GCSE measures, the school ranks within the top quarter of schools in England, and it places 17th locally in Manchester.
-Its Attainment 8 score is 52.6, and the Progress 8 score of 0.91 indicates very strong academic progress.
+On FindMySchool’s GCSE measures, the school’s overall ranking is 802nd out of 3,688 schools in England, placing it within the top quarter overall, and it ranks 14th locally in Manchester.
+Its Attainment 8 score is 52.5, and the Progress 8 score of 0.91 indicates very strong academic progress.

 The published extracurricular timetable includes Debate Club, Eco Club, Peer Mentoring, Drama Club and Drama Rehearsals, plus a range of sports such as outdoor badminton, football, handball, and fitness sessions.
 There is also structured homework support in the library across the week.